Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 WaveGetLaneIndex() % 4*

-Since these routines rely on quad-level values, they assume that all lanes in the quad are made active, even helper lanes (those that are masked from final writes).
+Since these routines rely on quad-level values, they assume that all lanes in the quad are active, including helper lanes (those that are masked from final writes).
 This means they should be treated like the existing DDX and DDY intrinsics in that sense.

+Unlike for most other wave intrinsics, for these routines, reading from active helper lanes is well defined, and the return value is also well-defined on helper lanes.

 These routines assume that flow control execution is uniform at least across the quad.